zwets/clblas-opencl11-deb/README.md

 Note: the debian tree in this repo is not meant to replace the one in the Debian git sources.
 It is a stripped down version that builds just the `libclblas2` and `libclblas-dev` debs.

-Having said that, to mainline the changes, all that should be needed is to add the patch(es) to the dquilt series.

-#### Build steps

 * Installed all packages needed for building a Debian package (see elsewhere)
 * Clone this repository: `git clone git@github.com:zwets/clblas-opencl11-deb.git`